 Up next, we’ll explore some of the exciting, emerging treatments that are adding new options to the answer when you ask, "Is there any treatment for mesothelioma?"
 So, stay tuned!

 Just as the world of medicine is always evolving, so are the possibilities for mesothelioma treatment.
-Let's take a look at some of the treatments that are currently making headlines in the medical community.
+Let's take a look at some of the treatments that are currently making waves in the medical community.

 TTF uses electric fields to disrupt the division and growth of cancer cells.
 The FDA recently approved a device called NovoTTF-100L specifically for mesothelioma treatment.
 Patients wear the device on their torso, where it delivers electric fields to the site of the tumor.